 "...by limiting the definition of high quality habitat to a fairly narrow range of habitat conditions, management agencies will be able to justify thinning or commercial harvest in a broad range of naturally regenerated stands.
 Most of these naturally regenerating stands originated from fire and usually are suitable spotted owl habitat; therefore, they are not likely to be greatly "improved" by management.
-In western Oregon and Washington such stands are typically comprised of large trees that are 80-160 years old, and include scattered (i.e., residual) oldgrowth trees that survived wildfires.
+In western Oregon and Washington such stands are typically comprised of large trees that are 80-160 years old, and include scattered (i.e., residual) old-growth trees that survived wildfires.
 These stands may not meet the strict definition of high quality habitat, but they are often the best remaining habitat in the heavily harvested or burned landscapes that are managed by the Bureau of Land Management and Forest Service.
 They often occur in small patches, isolated among large areas of young forest within these disturbed landscapes, and they often serve as nest sites for spotted owls as well as refugia for species such as flying squirrels and tree voles, which are important prey of northern spotted owls.
 Because of the high timber volume in these stands there is intense pressure to log them.
 Commercial thinning is often recommended as a prescription to reduce risk of fire or improve forest conditions for owls in these stands, despite the fact that it is usually unclear if thinning will either improve these forests as habitat for owls or accelerate their transition from suitable to high quality habitat."

-This uncertainty was one of the reasons the Northwest Forest Plan included recommendations to restrict thinning in naturally regenerated stands over 80 years old in western Oregon and Washington.
-ABC's comments on the draft rule on pages 7-58 and a critique of the final rule is on pages 58-88.
+This uncertainty was one of the reasons that the Northwest Forest Plan included recommendations to restrict thinning in naturally regenerated stands over 80 years old in western Oregon and Washington.
 Another concern is the continued use of the rule's adverse modification standard to justify owl take and the elimination of mature forests eight years and older that are used by Northern Spotted Owls and prey.
 Please see the attached ruling on the White Castle Secretarial Pilot Project that proposed to log in mature forests utilized by owls.
 The ruling found this was a controversial practice likely to impact owls and therefore in need of a complete environmental analysis.

 Another notable project that is an example of the current lack of adequate regulatory mechanisms on federal lands is the Westside Fire Recovery Project on the Klamath National Forest.
-The project is inconsistent with the Northwest Forest Plan and Northern Spotted Owl conservation due to proposed extensive post-fire logging in a late-successional reserve according to comments by Dr. Jerry Franklin which are on pages 105-114.
+The project is inconsistent with the Northwest Forest Plan and Northern Spotted Owl conservation due to proposed extensive post-fire logging in a late-successional reserve.
+Dr. Jerry Franklin submitted comments on the project which are enclosed

-ABC drafted a comment letter of support for the California Spotted Owl petition for listing on pages 89-95which summarizes key points that we believe are also relevant to the Northern Spotted Owl status review.
+ABC drafted a comment letter of support for the California Spotted Owl petition for listing which summarizes key points.
 Recently published studies indicate California Spotted Owls are well adapted to fire, that logging practices are contributing to population declines, and that post-fire logging in particular threatens owls and eliminates otherwise suitable owl habitat.
 ABC urges that these scientific findings also be applied to the Northern Spotted Owl.